d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 \]

 where \(\ell_C = h/(m c)\) is the characteristic closure scale, \(\alpha_{\mathrm{tr}}\) weights the transport/phase cost, and \(\alpha_{\mathrm{cyc}}\) weights the cycle/storage burden.

+The structure of this functional — a transport-side cost decreasing in \(a\) balanced against a cycle-side cost increasing in \(a\) — is intended to track the resonant-tank intuition in which a sustained mode pays a per-cycle cost to charge and discharge the storage capacities of the medium.
+The "burden" terminology echoes the loaded-Q picture of resonant-circuit analysis, in which the energy stored per cycle relative to the energy required to maintain the cycle is the controlling quantity.
+The connection to the Heaviside–Steinmetz reactive-storage tradition, and to Dollard's later articulation of it, is the source intuition behind the functional's form.

 The interpretation is direct: